sgmoratilla/genetic-drawing/README.md

 # Genetic Drawing
 This is a refactor of https://github.com/anopara/genetic-drawing

-@anopara inspired me to refactor this project and include some new operators to the genetic algorithm.
+@anopara inspired me to investigate about this subject.
+This refactor includes:
+- New Genetic Algorithm structures.
+- Support to tune operators.
+- Two notebooks to test the original algorithm against the new implementation.
+- Conda environment.
+- Logging and other tools to ease development.

+You can follow up this topic at https://sergiomoratilla.com/2020-06-20-teaching-a-computer-to-draw/

 ## Python
 There is a Conda environment included with this project.